Canada Research Chair public accountability and transparency

 - Concerns received outside of the recruitment process:

-Any equity, diversity and/or inclusion concerns raised or received outside of the recruitment process may be monitored, addressed and reported using the following approaches or combination of approaches:
+In addition to the above, EDI concerns may be monitored, addressed and reported using the following approaches or combination of approaches:

-- With respect to the Canada Research Chairs (CRCs) Program, concerns may be addressed through the Office of the Vice-President (Research and International) and/or the Office of Research Services;
+- Concerns related to the Canada Research Chairs (CRCs) Program may be addressed through the Office of the Vice-President (Research and International) and/or the Office of Research Services;

-- Concerns that relate to the University of Manitoba Faculty Association (UMFA) Collective Agreement, or by-laws and policies governing faculty are addressed as per the procedures set out in the UMFA collective agreement;
+- Concerns related to the University of Manitoba Faculty Association (UMFA) Collective Agreement, or by-laws and policies governing faculty are addressed as per the procedures set out in the UMFA collective agreement;

-- General concerns related to equity, diversity and/or inclusion are addressed via the Respectful Workplace Environment policy and procedures and are monitored and reported as per the procedures
+- General concerns related to EDI are addressed via the Respectful Workplace Environment policy and procedures and are monitored and reported as per the procedures

 Policies and Processes that Govern the Staffing of Canada Research Chairs